-(3) Includes CEO transition expenses of \$2,965 and accelerated stock-based compensation of \$3,040 related to the vesting of the former CEO's outstanding equity awards, net of tax.
+(3) Includes CEO transition expenses of \$2,965 and accelerated stock-based compensation of \$3,538 and net of tax.

 Business Segment Financial Information

 We primarily evaluate performance and allocate resources based on segment revenues, operating income and Adjusted EBITDA as well as projected future performance.
 Segment operating income is defined as revenues less expenses identifiable to the segment.
 DMC consolidated operating income and Adjusted EBITDA include unallocated corporate expenses and unallocated stock-based compensation expense.
 Stock-based compensation is not allocated to wholly owned segments, DynaEnergetics and NobelClad.
 Stock-based compensation is allocated to the Arcadia Products segment as 60% of such expense is attributable to the Company, whereas the remaining 40% is attributable to the redeemable noncontrolling interest holder.
 Segment operating income will reconcile to consolidated income before income taxes by deducting unallocated corporate expenses, unallocated stock-based compensation, other (expense) income, net, and interest expense, net.